Why should flooring installers and inspectors use moisture meters for wood flooring?

 At a minimum, installers should take 20 moisture content readings per 1,000 sq. ft. of subfloor, and 40 boards checked for every 1,000 sq. ft. of flooring.
 This is what’s necessary for a “good representative sample” per the NWFA guidelines.

 Flooring Inspectors may need to be even more thorough in their checks.
 If moisture is detected, they may have to take enough moisture readings to establish the outside edge of the damaged area—which will most likely take more than 40 readings per 1,000 square feet of flooring.

 Comparing Moisture Meter Options

-There are two kinds of wood moisture meters available to flooring installers: Pin meters that use electrical resistance and pinless meters that use electromagnetic waves to measure moisture as a percentage of the wood’s oven-dry weight.
+There are two kinds of wood moisture meters available to flooring installers: Pin meters that use electrical resistance and pinless meters that use electromagnetic waves to measure electrical properties of the wood that the meter displays as its moisture content.